aws-samples/api-gateway-multitenant-tiering-usageplans/INSTALL.md

 ## 2. AWS Amplify

 As the AWS Amplify Construct for CDK is in preview, we will use the Amplify CLI instead.
-Note, if you are using SSO instead of IAM Users to access your account, you will want to run `aws configure sso` from the commandline first.
+Note, if you are using SSO instead of IAM Users to access your account, you will want to run `aws configure sso` from the command line first.

 ### 2.a.
 Install and Configure Amplify CLI

-This creates an AmplifyAdministrator IAM User.
-Note that the commandline argument will launch the AWS Console
+This creates an Amplify Administrator IAM User.
+Note that the command line argument will launch the AWS Console

 ```bash
 npm install -g @aws-amplify/cli